ropensci/geojson/README.md

 - Please note that this project is released with a [Contributor Code of Conduct](https://github.com/ropensci/geojson/blob/main/CODE_OF_CONDUCT.md).
   By participating in this project you agree to abide by its terms.

+(This was originally setup without requiring any of the `GEOS/GDAL` stack but now the package sp depends on sf it can’t be avoided without overhaul).

 [![ropensci_footer](https://ropensci.org/public_images/github_footer.png)](https://ropensci.org)